Headshot of Lexie Taylor inside office at Tapestries Counseling Center holding a coffee mug

 About Me

-When I took my first psychology class as an elective in high school, I never wanted to stop learning about this field.
-With every new client I gain, and new life story I hear, I am provided a new opportunity to keep learning and growing.
-Every person is created with a divine purpose, and I believe that no client of mine ends up in my office by accident.
-Each person that I have the privilege of working with teaches me something new.
-I am motivated by each and every one of you to keep learning, and to keep working on my own self growth through my own counseling.
+When I took my first psychology class as a high school elective, I never wanted to stop learning.
+With each new client and life story I encounter, I’m given another opportunity to grow—both professionally and personally.
+I believe every person is created with a purpose, and that no one ends up in my office by accident.
+Each client I work with teaches me something new and motivates me to continue learning and engaging in my own counseling and self-growth.

-When I’m not at work, you can find me wandering up and down the aisles of HomeGoods, reorganizing some part of my home, or shopping a sale at Old Navy.
-At home, usually an episode of Real Housewives is playing in the background while I’m cooking a new recipe.
-I love to finish my day off by reading or journaling with a cup of tea.
-When I’m not home, I’m either catching a flight to O’Hare or Midway to visit my family or on a little weekend getaway with my beloved husband.
+When I’m not at work, you can find me wandering the aisles of HomeGoods, reorganizing some part of my home, or shopping a sale at Old Navy.
+At home, an episode of Real Housewives is usually playing in the background while I cook a new recipe.
+I love to end my day by reading or journaling with a cup of tea.
+On long weekends, you’ll likely find me on a flight to O’Hare visiting my beloved sisters.
+I view exercise as an act of self-love, and enjoy staying active through hiking and Pilates.
+I’ve been married to my college sweetheart for six years and have walked alongside him as a caregiver through his battle with cancer, the loss of our dog, and seasons of financial difficulty.

 I’m also on Psychology Today.
 Check out my profile here.